DBaudry/dbaudry.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: CNRS, ENSAE Paris
+- name: University of Oxford
   url: ""

 # Short bio (displayed in user profile at end of posts)